LambertGroupChemistry/CH-Borylation-Model/README.md

 ### Run Jupyter Notebook for Model

-Our machine learning model is uploaded as BorylationModel.ipynb.
-The training/ test set is saved under BorylationTrainingTest.csv.
+Our machine learning model is uploaded as BorylationModel_performanceReport_rfc.ipynb.
+The training/ test set is saved under BorylationTrainingTest 9-26-24.csv.
 Additional datasets are included in support of the results section of the main article.
 The python code to run these datasets are included within the model jupyter notebook.